sundials-codes/sundials-manyvector-demo/README.tex.md

 under the restriction that if any boundary is set to "periodic" then the opposite face must also indicate a periodic condition.

-Here, the 'solution' is given by
+Here, the "solution" is given by
 $w = \begin{bmatrix} \rho & \rho v_x & \rho v_y & \rho v_z & e_t & \mathbf{c} \end{bmatrix}^T
 = \begin{bmatrix} \rho & m_x & m_y & m_z & e_t & \mathbf{c}\end{bmatrix}^T$,
 that corresponds to the density, x,y,z-momentum, total energy